mudkipme/awesome-minisforum-v3/README.md

 ### Workaround for global volume control with the speaker

 Download [alsa-soft-mixer.conf](scripts/alsa-soft-mixer.conf) and move it to `~/.config/wireplumber/wireplumber.conf.d/alsa-soft-mixer.conf`, then reboot. _Credits to Aru._

+### Disable audio session suspension

+If you are seeing the headphone port keep dropping every few seconds when the port is used, you can disable audio session suspension.

+Download [alsa-disable-suspension.conf](scripts/alsa-disable-suspension.conf) and move it to `~/.config/wireplumber/wireplumber.conf.d/alsa-disable-suspension.conf`.

 ### Manual rotation script